annalyellis/recipes_statistical_analysis/README.md

 I will use R^2 as a metric to evaluate my model.
 R^2 is effective in this case because it helps measure how well my model explains variation in the response variable (the time it takes to prepare a recipe).

 ## Baseline Model
 This model uses an sklearn pipeline to predict cooking times for recipes based on two quantitative features, the number of steps and calorie content.
 The pipeline first applies a log transformation to all columns (both features and the target variable) to handle skewness in the data.
 It then fits a Linear Regression model to predict the transformed cooking time.
 The dataset is split into training and testing sets, with the model trained on the training data and evaluated using the R² score.
 Finally, the model's performance is assessed on the test set, providing the test R² score.
-The test R^2 score is 0.1903, which is quite low.
-Because of this low R^2, the baseline model is not particularly strong.
+The test R² score is 0.1903, which is quite low.
+Because of this low R², the baseline model is not particularly strong.

 ## Final Model
+### Features
+**Average Words Per Step:**

+**"Easy" Tags:**

+**Description Length:**

+Number of Steps: This feature remains from the previous model, as the number of steps in pretty indicative of how long a recipe will take.

+Calories (PDV): This feature remains from the previous model, as a recipe that has more calories will often result in more food, which might take longer to make.

+### Hist Gradient Boosting Regressor

+### Best Performing Hyperparameters
+ - **model learning rate:** 0.1
+ - **model max depth:** 3
+ - **model max iterations:** 100
+ - **model min samples leaf:** 2

+### Improvement
+The R² score from this model

+<iframe
+  src="assets/model_pred_vs_actual.html"
+  width="800"
+  height="400"
+  frameborder="0"
+></iframe>

 ## Fairness Analysis
 - Group X: recipes with less than 400 calories